 “Taylor is creating works that look at how history, time and place can be present all at once in any given moment.”- Jane Llewellyn, Adelaide Review.

 CJ Taylor’s practice examines notions of beauty and the grotesque in an Australian vernacular.
 He creates snapshots of a future embedded in the past, grounded in science and the arts, in proof and in theory, in fact and in fiction.

 He was the stills photographer for the Yolngu peoples’ project ‘12 Canoes‘ from 2007–2008 and a contributor to ‘Still Our Country‘.
 In 2014 he won the inaugural Adelaide Park Lands Art Prize, in 2017 the biennial Whyalla Art Prize.
-The same year he completed a PhD at the Australian National University, Canberra.
+The same year he was awarded a PhD from the Australian National University.

 Selected works can be purchased through .M Contemporary, Sydney, Hill Smith Gallery, Adelaide, and Galleria Marcolini, Italy.
 For all other enquiries please get in touch directly using the form below.